yabluko/Admin/README.md

 # Installation and Configuration 🛠️

-To download this django project you should do next steps:
+To download this full-stack project you should do next steps:

-1. Install NodeJs on your computer (if it is not already installed).
+1. Install NodeJs on your computer [if it is not already installed](https://nodejs.org/en).

-2. Clone my repository by command ``````
+2. Clone my repository by command ``` git clone  ```